skycubeuk/lightircparser/README.md

 ```
 ## Motivation

-I could not find a parser for PHP with Message Tags support so I made one.
+I could not find a parser for PHP with message tags support so I made one.

 ## Installation